Stour Valley Line: Construction of the Stour Valley Line

 So the Stour Valley Line was authorised, with the LNWR, the Birmingham Canal and the S&BR having large holdings.
-However an Act of 1846 gave the LNWR control of the Birmingham Canal Navigation company's system, so that the LNWR at once became the majority shareholder of the Stour Valley Railway.
-A further Act of 1847 permitted the LNWR to lease the (unbuilt) Stour Valley Line.
+However the London and Birmingham Railway and Birmingham Canal Arrangement Act 1846 (9 & 10 Vict. c. ccxliv) gave the LNWR control of the Birmingham Canal Navigations company's system, so that the LNWR at once became the majority shareholder of the Stour Valley Railway.
+A further act of Parliament Birmingham, Wolverhampton and Stour Valley Railway (No. 1) (Smethwick Deviation) Act 1847 (10 & 11 Vict. c. cxx) permitted the LNWR to lease the (unbuilt) Stour Valley Line.

 The LNWR embarked on a prolonged and underhand attack on the S&BR, which it saw as a competing line for Lancashire and Cheshire traffic that the LNWR wished to have exclusively.
 It purposely delayed completing the line, in order to disadvantage the S&BR, which it now saw as a competitor for traffic for the north west.
 The S&BR had opened its line as far as Wolverhampton on 12 November 1849, but was unable to get access to Birmingham.

 Perkins wrote in 1952, referring to the Shrewsbury and Birmingham and the Shrewsbury and Chester companies:

 [The LNWR] became the bitter enemy of both of the smaller systems, and strove to crush them by every means in its power.
 The story is sordid and remarkable, and it seems almost incredible that a great public institution should have descended to such paltry devices to injure or destroy its competitors.

 The Stour Valley line was practically complete in 1851, but the LNWR made no attempt to finalise the work or prepare it for opening.
 In response to an application to Parliament by the S&BR, the LNWR announced that the Stour Valley Railway was ready for opening by 1 December 1852, but the LNWR refused the S&BR access, on the grounds that the S&BR had announced its intention to amalgamate with the GWR.
 It had not actually done so, merely announced the intention, but this gave the LNWR the opportunity to prevaricate.

 When judgment in Chancery was found against the LNWR, it refused to open the line to the S&BR, stating that it would be unsafe, as certain safety undertakings had not been formalised by the S&BR.
 The latter company then announced its intention of running a train anyway, on 1 December 1851.
 However the running powers held by the S&BR were for the Stour Valley line, which did not include entry to New Street station, which was part of a separate construction, and the LNWR physically obstructed the running of the train.

 The S&BR threatened a parliamentary bill to resolve the matter, and in February 1852 the LNWR opened the Stour Valley Railway to its own goods trains, and to passenger trains on 1 July 1852.
 Still the LNWR found reasons to exclude the running of S&BR trains, and it was only on 4 February 1854 that this usage started.